FredericGariepy/LighthouseLabs/PKM/W2/D5/Case Study: Identify the Attacks.md

 On 2023-06-06 at 17:36,

-A machine (attacker) on the network scanned the network for victims.
+A machine (attacker) on the network scanned the network for hosts (victims).
+The attaker found one victim.

-The attacker, found one machine and succesfully connected to it remotely.
+The attacker, succesfully connected remotely to the victim using Remote Desktop Protocol.
+The attacker then looked for vulnerabilties on the victims' webserver, but was unsuccesful.
+The attacker sucesfully used Elasticsearch on the victim, potentially exfiltrating data from cloud services.

 4 hours later,
-2023-06-06 at 21:36, the same attacker, scanned the network for victims.
+2023-06-06 at 21:36, the same attacker, scanned the network for victims again.
+The attacker found one new victim.

-The attacker unsucessfully attempted to connect remotely to a machine it discovered on the network.
+The attacker unsucessfully attempted to connect remotely to the new victim.

-Description of actual incident:
+## Description of actual incident:

-172.16.14.53 & 172.16.14.53
+On 2023-06-06 at 17:36,

+Attacker IP 172.16.14.3 made an nmap ARP scan on the network, found victim host 172.16.14.**52**.

+Attacker then performed an nmap port scan on the victim, ports found: 80, 3389, 9200.

+Attacker looked for vulnerable endpoints on victim's webserver at port 80, was unsucessfull as shown by victim's HTTP 404 reply.

+Attacker connected with RPD on port 3389, and was **SUCCESSFUL**, as shown by COTP's Attacker CR and Victim CC.

+Attacker used Elastic search sucesfully through request on victim's port 9200.
+Due to TLS.1v3, conversation is encrypted but conversations on 110 packets seems to indicate that data flowed succesfully.

+4 hours later,

+Attacker IP 172.16.14.3 made an nmap ARP scan on the network, found victim host 172.16.14.**53**.

+Again, attacker made a port scan on the victim, found ports: 135, 139, 445, 3389.

+Attacker probed ports 135, 139, 445 unsucessfully.

+Attacker attempted to RDP connect on port 3389, unsucesfully.

-What was discovered as a result of the scan:
+## What was discovered as a result of the scan:

-Attacker IP(s) :
+Attacker IP(s) : 172.16.14.3
-Attacker MAC(s :
+Attacker MAC : 00:50:56:9f:66:38
 Time of attack (first packet of attack)
 Packet number of first packet in attack
 Protocol(s) used in attack